Astrophysicists re-create and explain nearly all the components seen in the X-ray spectra of stellar-mass black holes.

 “It’s not something that you want to do with a paper and pencil,” said Scott Noble, an astrophysicist at the Rochester Institute of Technology (RIT).

 This animation of supercomputer data takes you to the inner zone of the accretion disk of a stellar-mass black hole.
 Gas heated to 20 million degrees F as it spirals toward the black hole glows in low-energy, or soft, X-rays.
 Just before the gas plunges to the center, its orbital motion is approaching the speed of light.
 X-rays up to hundreds of times more powerful (“harder”) than those in the disk arise from the corona, a region of tenuous and much hotter gas around the disk.
 Coronal temperatures reach billions of degrees.
 The event horizon is the boundary where all trajectories, including those of light, must go inward.
 Nothing, not even light, can pass outward across the event horizon and escape the black hole.
 Credit: NASA’s Goddard Space Flight Center/J. Schnittman, J. Krolik (JHU) and S. Noble (RIT).
-Music: “Lost in Space” by Lars Leonhard, courtesy of artist.
+Music: “Lost in Space” by Lars Leonhard, courtesy of the artist.

 Working with Jeremy Schnittman of Goddard Space Flight Center and Julian Krolik of Johns Hopkins University, Noble and his colleagues created a new tool that predicts the light that an accreting black hole would produce.
 They did so by modeling how photons hit gas particles in the disk around the black hole (also known as an accretion disk), generating light—specifically light in the X-ray spectrum—and producing signals detected with today’s most powerful telescopes.